Gandii Baat 3: Lalit Bisht & Sheeva Rana's INTIMATE Scene LEAKED; Lalit Disappointed!

 Lalit Bisht & Sheeva Rana In Gandii Baat 3

-As fans continue to wait in eager anticipation and speculate about what could come their way in the upcoming season, a leaked clip of the intimate scene between actor Lalit Bisht and hottie Sheeva Rana from season 3 is taking rounds on social media.
+As fans continue to wait in eager anticipation and speculate about what could come their way in the upcoming season, a leaked clip of the intimate scene between actor Lalit Bisht and hottie Sheeva Rana from Season 3 is making rounds on social media.

 Lalit & Rana Intimate Scene Leaked!

 It has to be recalled that Gandii Baat 2's intimate scene featuring Flora Saini and Anveshi Jain was leaked online.
-The actresses were disappointed and shocked with the leak!
+The actresses were disappointed and shocked by the leak!
 Now, with Gandii Baat 3's intimate scene leak, Lalit came forth to express his disappointment over the situation.

 Lalit Disappointed